Itz-fork/Mega.nz-Bot/README.md

 # Features
 - ⚡ Download, Upload files/folders easily
-- 🙅‍♂️ No login required*
+- 🙅‍♂️ No login required[^1]
 - 🗃️ Support for Mega.nz user account
 - 🤝 Support for both private and public content
 - 🛡 Can be used as either private or public bot
 - 🖇 Direct download link to mega.nz upload
+- 🧐 See what files are in your links

 # Deploy